DocsAI — Full PRD

 The whitespace

-No existing tool combines: markdown-from-git + branded client pages + view tracking + approval workflows + AI agent API.
+No existing tool combines: markdown-from-git + branded client pages + view tracking + version diffs + approval workflows + AI agent API.
 GitBook has the tech but not the workflow.
 Qwilr has the workflow but not the tech.
 We need both.
+Version diffs are a hidden advantage: because content lives in git, we get diffing for free at the storage layer — the challenge is rendering it visually for non-technical clients (word-level inline diffs, not code diffs).

 Emerging signal